dvci/cc-pki/docs/business-rules/authoring.md

 # CQL Authoring

 CQL expresses the logic of business rules in a way that is both human readable and computable.
-In order for the logic to be computed against vaccine credentials in a scalable and standardized way the logic must be written against a common standard format for representing the credentials.
+In order for the logic to be computed against health credentials in a scalable and standardized way the logic must be written against a common standard format for representing the credentials.

 The [DDCC Implementation Guide](https://worldhealthorganization.github.io/ddcc/) defines both the